maomaocun/dLLM-Factory/README.md

   | **Minerva Math**| ✅ | ✅ |
   | **MMLU** | ✅ | ✅ |
   | **MMLU Pro** | ✅ | ✅ |

+***

+## 📝 TODO

+- [ ] Expand dataset support for pretraining and SFT
+- [ ] Integrate more RL algorithms and strategies
+- [ ] Add more dLLM acceleration methods (e.g., quantization, pruning, etc.)
+- [ ] Add more evaluation benchmarks and metrics
+- [ ] Enhance user experience for deployment and customization
 ## 🛠️ Usage

 ### Pretraining